-Articles must not exceed 7,000 words including notes, references, contributor biography, keywords and abstract.
+Articles should not exceed 25 pages, including notes, references, contributor biography, keywords and abstract, although articles of different lengths will be considered.

 METADATA

 The following data are required for all submissions.
 Contributors must check that each item has been supplied correctly: